christophergandrud/christophergandrud-personal-site/content/post/2020-05-08-two-extremes-of-scientific-investment-and-innovation-genentech-and-theranos.en.md

 ## Conclusions: Be transparent, don't waste your time

 Transparency, active knowledgeable investors, and collaboration with academic partners aren't guarantees of success.
-Basic research is high risk.
-We don't even know if a solution exists.
-However, transparency, collaboration, and active knowledgeable investors can help a new company identify faster if solutions exist.
+Basic research is high risk; researchers and investors never know definitivelu know in advance if a solution exists for the problem they're working on.
+However, transparency, collaboration, and active, knowledgeable investors can help a new company more quickly identify whether solutions exist.
 If solutions don't exist (at least not on the research path being pursed), they help identify this faster too.
 This information enables founders and investors to move onto other promising projects, rather than sinking further into projects that aren't likely to have meaningful results.
 [Koning et al. (2019)](https://www.nber.org/papers/w26278) similarly find that startups that use A/B testing are more successful or fail faster.

 Scientific principles help us identify what works and what doesn't so we can make better business decisions.